 The bickering is mostly to create conflict and — by extension — interest that drives readership and viewership.
 But in recent years the practice of ranking everything has become a nasty American habit.
 All things must fit snugly into a best, second best, third best pattern — all the way down to 500th.
 We do it with movies, sports moments, even attractive women.

+The funny thing is, such comparisons are pointless.
 In the case of Phelps, for all anyone knows that ancient messenger who ran the 26 miles from Athens to Marathon and died was the most gifted jock of them all.

 We waste a lot of time comparing people.